Mortgage Q&A: “How to pay the mortgage with a credit card.”

-Back during the housing boom aka meltdown there were services that allowed homeowners to make their mortgage payments with a credit card.
+However, back during the housing boom aka meltdown there were various third-party services that allowed homeowners to make their mortgage payments with a credit card.

-Unsurprisingly, these services seemed to disappear as quickly as they surfaced, but there are still options to pay the mortgage with a credit card each month free of charge.
+Unsurprisingly, these services seemed to disappear as quickly as they surfaced, but there are still options to pay the mortgage with a credit card each month free of charge, even if mortgage lenders won’t let you do it directly.

-The difference today is that this method/idea is more about earning credit card points (or cash back) for paying your hefty mortgage payment, and not so much about simply paying it.
+The difference today is that this method/idea is more about earning credit card points (or cash back) for paying your mortgage, and not so much about simply paying it.

 Let me preface this by saying it makes no sense to pay your mortgage with a credit card if you can’t afford to pay it otherwise.